A continuing tale of life in the boonies

-Sebta, the Spanish occupied city enclave.
+Sebta, the Spanish-occupied city enclave.

-“Healy was travelling under the false name of John McLeish and was found by police to have 100kg of cannabis resin, said to be worth £500,000, hidden in the water tank of the campervan he was driving, protected in metal containers.
+“Healy was traveling under the false name of John McLeish and was found by police to have 100kg of cannabis resin, said to be worth £500,000, hidden in the water tank of the campervan he was driving, protected in metal containers.

 “Since his arrest he has been held